Frequently Asked Questions

 add remove

 Being able to complete 10 push-ups in 1 set (without stopping) is a good place to start.
-If you struggle to complete that, we recommend a little bit of pre-event training.
+If you struggle to complete that, we recommend a little bit of pre-Challenge training.
 Don't forget, you can always do alternatives like sit-ups, squats, or tailored exercises.

 Can I bank more than the day's push-up target?